JST1999/Movie-Assignment/README.md

 # Movie-Assignment
-to run movie-ang (the angular app), use npm start to run movie-express (the backend with express and sqlite), also use npm start Enter a users number (1 to 5) to fetch their favourite movies Use the add movie button and textarea to enter an IMDB id
+to run movie-ang (the angular app), use npm start;
+to run movie-express (the backend with express and sqlite), also use npm start;
+Enter a users number (1 to 5) to fetch their favourite movies;
+Use the add movie button and textarea to enter an IMDB id;

 assumptions - entries should already be present in the system, so I added them via an ide data entries will stay in the file so you already have a database setup